seifferth/unpyter/README.md

   notebooks that contain such output, you might want to pipe the resulting notebook through nbconvert as such:
   `unpyter filename.py | jupyter nbconvert --stdin --stdout --to notebook --execute --allow-errors > filename.ipynb`

+## License

+All files in this repository are made available under the terms of the GNU General Purpose License, version 3 or later.
+A copy of that license is included in the repository as `LICENSE.txt`.